ani171/pes_asic_class/README.md

 ![image](https://github.com/ani171/pes_asic_class/assets/97838595/3f303820-31c7-484c-9725-2d80f1529828)
 - Directly the AND and OR Gate are instantiated.

-**Hierarchial Synthesis**
+##### Hierarchial Synthesis
 In hierarchical synthesis, the design is organized into a hierarchy of modules, with each module representing a functional block or sub-component.
-Each module is synthesized independently, and then these synthesized modules are connected together to form the complete design.
+Each module is synthesized independently, and then these synthesized modules are connected together to form the complete design.<br>
-- Advantages
+- Advantages<br>
-	- Encourages modular design, making it easier to manage and maintain complex designs.
+	- Encourages modular design, making it easier to manage and maintain complex designs.<br>
-	- Supports the reuse of modules, as synthesized blocks can be used in multiple designs.
+	- Supports the reuse of modules, as synthesized blocks can be used in multiple designs.<br>
-	- Enables concurrent development and optimization of different modules.
+	- Enables concurrent development and optimization of different modules.<br>
-	- Can help manage complexity and reduce the size of intermediate files.
+	- Can help manage complexity and reduce the size of intermediate files.<br>
-- Disadvantages
+- Disadvantages<br>
-	- Introduces the challenge of correctly integrating modules and ensuring proper connectivity.
+	- Introduces the challenge of correctly integrating modules and ensuring proper connectivity.<br>
-	- Some high-level optimizations might be more challenging due to module-level synthesis.
+	- Some high-level optimizations might be more challenging due to module-level synthesis.<br>
 <br>
-**Flat Synthesis**
+##### Flat Synthesis
 In flat synthesis, the entire design is treated as a single, monolithic unit.
 This means that the entire design hierarchy, including all sub-modules, is flattened into a single-level representation.
-All optimizations, logic synthesis, and technology mapping are performed on this single-level design.
+All optimizations, logic synthesis, and technology mapping are performed on this single-level design.<br>
-- Advantages
+- Advantages<br>
-	-Simplifies the synthesis process, as the entire design is treated as a single unit.
+	-Simplifies the synthesis process, as the entire design is treated as a single unit.<br>
-	- Can lead to high-level optimizations across the entire design.
+	- Can lead to high-level optimizations across the entire design.<br>
-- Disadvantages
+- Disadvantages<br>
-	- Can result in large intermediate files and complex optimization problems.
+	- Can result in large intermediate files and complex optimization problems.<br>
-	- Limited ability to reuse common logic structures across different parts of the design.
+	- Limited ability to reuse common logic structures across different parts of the design.<br>
- 	- Can lead to inefficient use of resources if the design is very large and complex.
+ 	- Can lead to inefficient use of resources if the design is very large and complex.<br>
 <br>
 In practice, a combination of both flat and hierarchical synthesis is often used.
 Hierarchical synthesis is employed for managing the complexity of large designs, and then certain modules might be synthesized flat to achieve specific optimizations.
 </details>